Reichenbach Falls: In other media

 The Reichenbach Falls are the subject of several early 19th-century paintings by the English Romantic landscape painter J. M. W. Turner.

 The indie band Ravens & Chimes named its debut album (released in 2007) after the falls.

+Many adaptations of Sherlock Holmes have featured the confrontation at Reichenbach, notably including the Granada Television series, starring Jeremy Brett as Sherlock Holmes.
+The Granada adaptation of The Final Problem, with David Burke as Dr Watson and Eric Porter as Professor Moriarty, was filmed at the real Reichenbach Falls.
+The series later returned there for some scenes in The Empty House, with Edward Hardwicke as Watson.

 Reichenbach Falls was also the title of a 2008 BBC Four TV drama by James Mavor, based on an idea by Ian Rankin and set in Edinburgh.
 Numerous historical characters associated with the city, including Conan Doyle and his mentor Dr Joseph Bell, are mentioned in the story.

 Sherlock Holmes: A Game of Shadows, a 2011 film adaptation inspired by "The Final Problem", also hosts the falls, although in this adaptation, a large castle has been built over them, replacing the pathway.

 The third episode from the 2012 second series of the BBC drama Sherlock, "The Reichenbach Fall" (inspired by "The Final Problem"), is a play on the waterfall's name.
 The special episode of Sherlock, "The Abominable Bride", which was broadcast on 1 January 2016, featured a re-creation of the showdown between Sherlock and Moriarty set in Victorian times, as depicted in the book.

 The final season of the TV series Elementary features a villain named Odin Reichenbach.
-The next-to-last episode, in which the character meets justice, is titled "Reichenbach Falls".
+The second-last episode, in which the character meets justice, is titled "Reichenbach Falls".